Scalability and Outcomes of the Diabetes Prevention Program

 Lower cost when compared to in-person interventions that require payment for facilities and other costs.

 Potential for higher engagement, due to participant convenience, and better results.

 Regardless of which estimates you use, it seems clear that there is a shortfall of trained lifestyle coaches.
 Also clear is that a digital DPP can be a simple, quick, and effective solution.
 A digital DPP has immense scalability because it can get more mileage from each trained lifestyle coach to serve more participants, and it is easy for organizations to implement regardless of their expertise in this area.
 Shouldn’t you be looking into digital solutions?

 Lark's DPP Scalability and Outcomes

-With tens of thousands of participants, Lark's DPP is the most scalable and the fastest growing.
+With tens of thousands of participants, Lark's DPP is the most scalable and the fastest growing, and has achieved Full CDC Recognition.
 It is based on a combination of A.I and human coaches and nutritionists, plus a connected device universe to track participant data in real time.
 The A.I behavior change is built with Cognitive Behavioral Therapy led by the former head of the Altruism lab at Stanford University.
 The ability to replicate human coaches for routine interventions, nudges, and assessments, while involving human coaches for more significant interventions has led to scalable positive outcomes that can make a real impact for 86 million prediabetics.